2lian/dynamixel_hotplug_ros2_python/README.md

-# Dynamixel Motor Ros2 nodes using Pyhton, Hotplug capable
+# Dynamixel Motor Ros2 package using Pyhton, Hotplug capable

 This repo provides python libraries and ros2 nodes to control several dynamixels on several u2d2 interfaces with hotplug capabilities (motor can be (dis)connected at runtime).